Choosing the right tradesperson to fix your chimney or fireplace

 For example, they often put the wrong cowls on - the hood-shaped coverings on top of chimneys.
 And they need to know how high to build the chimney, too - the cowl needs to be at least 2.3 metres away from the roof.
 So ideally you should choose someone with lots of experience of working on chimneys on the same type of property to yours.

 The same applies to getting a chimney swept’, Paul continues.
-“I would always advise you hire someone who specialises in sweeping chimneys, because I’ve seen more general tradesmen doing it using the wrong rods on the lining.
+“I would always advise you hire someone who specialises in sweeping chimneys, because I’ve seen more general tradespeople doing it using the wrong rods on the lining.
 You’ve got to be knowledgeable and up to date about what materials to use.

 There’s a certain way the flue liner goes in - and there have been two or three stoves I’ve had to remove because they’ve had their liners put in upside down.